engineyard/ey-docs/pages/jruby-beta.md

 ## Known Issues

-  - `engingeyard` gem is not supported on JRuby.
+  - `engineyard` gem is not supported on JRuby.
 There is a dependency on `ruby-termios` gem which depends on native C extension.
 This appears to have problems, even with the announced C extension support on JRuby.